 - Familiarity with computerized, double-entry accounting software.

 - Ability to work effectively with an ethnically diverse team in a sensitive environment.

-In support of our belief that learning organizations are more effective, efficient and relevant to the communities we serve, we empower all team members to dedicate 5% of their time to learning activities that further their personal and/or professional growth and development
+As part of our commitment to organizational learning and in support of our understanding that learning organizations are more effective, efficient, and relevant to the communities they serve, we expect all team members to commit 5% of their time to learning activities that benefit Mercy Corps as well as themselves.

-Equal Employment Opportunity
+Equal Employment Opportunity:

 Mercy Corps is an equal opportunity employer that does not tolerate discrimination on any basis.
 We actively seek out diverse backgrounds, perspectives, and skills so that we can be collectively stronger and have sustained global impact.We are committed to providing an environment of respect and psychological safety where equal employment opportunities are available to all.
 We do not engage in or tolerate discrimination on the basis of race, color, gender identity, gender expression, religion, age, sexual orientation, national or ethnic origin, disability (including HIV/AIDS status), marital status, military veteran status or any other protected group in the locations where we work.

-Safeguarding & Ethics
+Safeguarding & Ethics: